In the Penny Arcade (short story)

+"In the Penny Arcade" is a short story by Steven Millhauser.
+The story originally appeared in The Hudson Review (Summer 1984) and was collected in Millhauser's first volume of short stories, In the Penny Arcade (1985).

 Plot summary

-The short story begins with a young narrator whom on his twelfth birthday visits an amusement park he has not been to for over two years.
-He has longed to re-visit the penny arcade “I had dreamed of it all that tense, enigmatic summer…” and when approaching it has his mother and father wait outside.
+The short story concerns a young narrator whom on his twelfth birthday visits an amusement park he has not been to for over two years.
+He has longed to re-visit the penny arcade "I had dreamed of it all that tense, enigmatic summer..." and when approaching it has his mother and father wait outside.
 He steps into darkness and hears the familiar sounds of the penny arcade.
 He passes older teenagers and strolls past familiar games such as a toy derrick, and pinball machine.
-But he came for something else, something “mysterious and elusive.”
+But he came for something else, something "mysterious and elusive."

 He came across an old fortune teller and sees for the first time how the games have aged by her sullen appearance and general deterioration that comes with use.
 He walks further in to find a cowboy no one was paying attention to, eventually coming to a section of old machines near the back of the arcade.
 He wandered aimlessly looking for something that would catch his eye until he came upon a section of the arcade roped off and covered with cloths.
 He becomes excited thinking that they were the machines that enticed him the first time he visited the arcade.

 After believing a mysterious hush came over the arcade he returns to the front approaching the cowboy once more.
 He plays with a few of the machines and begins to understand the creatures of the arcade, seeing them in a new light.
 When he leaves the arcade back into the sunshine under the August sky, he is satisfied with his visit.